I am a Valiant Warrior. Judges 6, 7

 God met Gideon “down in the winepress” and reminded him who he was… a valiant warrior.
 Don’t feel sorry for Gideon, he was right in the place God could meet him.

 Sometimes our circumstances can position us in the very place where He can meet us and prove to us who He says we are.
 God told Gideon he was a Mighty Warrior, and indeed he was!
 Gideon learned this new name for himself one way-by BELIEVING GOD and listening to the call of God on his life!
 Gideon believed he was who God said he was.

 And… Gideon “went in the strength the Lord gave him and saved Israel out of Midian’s hands.” “… all the Midianites ran, crying out as they fled.”
 Judges 6:15, 7:21

-This makes me laugh… I can just picture it– there were 400 Midianite “warrior want-a-be’s” for everyone 1 Israelite and the Midianites are crying and running away from an army of guys with trumpets and broken jars!
+This makes me laugh… I can just picture it–there were 400 Midianite “warrior wanna-be’s” for everyone 1 Israelite–yet the Midianites are crying and running away from an army of guys with trumpets and broken jars!

 Awww… the power of God.

 Why does God’s word share these types of stories?
 Because He is always gracious enough to remind us what He REALLY DID SAY in His word about who He is and who we are.

 Here’s another fun I am… I am snatched.